EXCLUSIVE-AirAsia X shows court creditors' support for restructuring plan

 Planemaker Airbus SE AIR.PA also filed an affidavit last month saying it could lose more than $5 billion worth of aircraft orders if the low-cost, long-haul carrier proceeded with the plan.

-AAX's senior legal counsel, Shereen Ee, said in court documents seen by Reuters that 15 out of 20 aircraft lessors were not in favour of AAX liquidating, and three other interveners - Airbus, Rolls-Royce Group RR.L and BNP Paribas - were "not objecting" to the restructuring plan.
+AAX's senior legal counsel, Shereen Ee, said in court documents seen by Reuters that 15 out of 20 aircraft lessors were not in favour of AAX liquidating, while Rolls-Royce Group RR.L and interveners - Airbus, and BNP Paribas - were "not objecting" to the restructuring plan.

 Lessors in favour of a restructuring include Macquarie Aircraft Leasing Services and Aircastle, according to the documents.
-Rolls-Royce, Macquarie Aircraft Leasing Services and Aircastle did not immediately respond to requests for comment.
+Aircastle did not immediately respond to requests for comment, while Macquarie, Rolls-Royce and AAX declined to comment.

-An Airbus spokesman declined to comment, saying that the company was continuing discussions but that the details are confidential.
-AirAsia X also declined to comment.
+An Airbus spokesman also declined to comment, saying that the company was continuing discussions but that the details are confidential.

 BNP Paribas - which is a trustee acting on creditors' instructions - declined to comment.